Jacek Dybiński

 His publications on the EU and comparative capital markets and financial instruments law, company law, corporate governance, and consumer law have been published by, among others, Oxford University Press, Beck-Nomos-Hart Publishing, De Gruyter, Wolters Kluwer and C.H.
 Beck.
 He is a scientific editor of the series on Financial Markets Law, encompassing commentaries to the selected most important financial markets acts: Banking Law, Payments Services Act, Investment Funds and Alternative Investments Funds Act, Market Abuse Regulation (EU No 596/2014), Prospectus Regulation (EU No 2017/1129), and Crowdfunding Regulation (EU No 2020/1503) and Crowdfunding Act, published by C.H.
 Beck.

 He is a member of several international research groups, i.a.
-Codification of European Capital Markets Law, European Model Companies Act, Harmonization of sanctions in European financial markets law and Uniform EU Prospectus Liability, as well as regulatory and legislative projects.
-He is a senior legal consultant in a study for the European Commission (DG FISMA) on removing barriers in the Capital Markets Union.
+Codification of European Capital Markets Law, European Model Companies Act, Harmonization of sanctions in European financial markets law, Uniform EU Prospectus Liability, as well as regulatory and legislative projects.
+He is a senior legal consultant in a study commissioned by the European Commission (DG FISMA) on removing barriers in the Capital Markets Union (Study on consolidation and reducing fragmentation in trading and post-trading infrastructures in Europe).
+He is a member of the Drafting Committee of the European Capital Markets Code, led by Prof. Rüdiger Veil, and of the European Model Companies Act led by Prof. Pierre-Henri Conac.

 He taught EU financial markets and banking law at the University of Luxembourg, EU capital markets law at LUISS Guido Carli (Rome), capital markets and company law at the Jagiellonian University, mergers and acquisitions, and comparative corporate governance at the University of Warsaw, and European company law at the Academy of European Law (ERA) in Trier.
 He is a frequent speaker at international and national conferences.